VBog/Bg-Bible-References/readme.txt

 == Upgrade Notice ==

-= 3.12.8 =
+= 3.13.0 =

-* Added option to disable links to interpretations.
+* Added option 'Delete spaces between digit and letter in the book notation'.

 == Notes for Translators ==